 communities as a serious issue that warrants independent engineering analysis.
 ENO's application and the testimonies provided on behalf of the Company do not directly address the effect of groundwater withdrawal - which would continue with the preferred CT unit - on land subsidence that is very close to newly strengthened flood control infrastructure.
 However, the Southeast Louisiana Flood Protection Authority-East, a governmental agency with responsibility for the maintenance of this infrastructure, has voiced concern over flood control infrastructure being impaired as a result of continued groundwater withdrawals by ENO's preferred CT unit..
-Given the massive losses that New Orleans has suffered with levee failure during Hurricane Katrina, it would not serve the public interest to ignore this governmental agency's concerns.
-Furthermore, it would not serve the public interest to approve ENO's application given the flood risks associated with groundwater withdrawals for its proposed gas plant operations.
+Given the massive losses that New Orleans has suffered with levee failure during Hurricane Katrina, it would not serve the public interest to approve ENO's application given the flood risks associated with groundwater withdrawals for its proposed gas plant operations.